vinugawade/ur-cache-cleaner/README.md

 ## Known Issues

-- This extension can't be use on windows system.
+- Not build for windows OS.

 Feel free to add any issues under our [repository](https://github.com/vinugawade/ur-cache-cleaner/issues).